fiscioluzzi/Ising-spin-models/README.md

 Disclaimers:
 * First and foremost, this is me fooling around.
 So no guarantee for anything here.
 * The Monte Carlo sampling that I have implemented is very much ad-hoc.
 Should most certainly not be used for legitimate scientific computations.
-* I haven't managed to get the neural network to distinguish high- and low-temperature states for the square-ice model yet :(